IshmaelRogers/Localization/KalmanFilter/Readme.md

    Naming conventions
    ---

-   Since a robot is unable to sense the world around it with complete certainity it holds an internal belief
+   Since a robot is unable to sense the world around it with complete certainity it holds an internal belief *Bel( )*

-   A robot constrained to a plane can be identified with 3 state variables
+   A robot constrained to a plane can be identified with *3 state variables*

-   *state: x*
+   **state: x**
-   *measurement: z*
+   **measurement: z**
-   *control action: u*
+   **control action: u**

   1. Measurement update

   Sensors provide values called meaurements denoted z_t, where t respresents the time that measurement was taken.

-  Control actions change the state of the system.
+  2. Control actions are used to change the state of the system, x.

  2. State Prediction